tock/tock/doc/courses/rustconf/environment.md

 APIs can be found in `userland/examples/`.

 ## 5. (Optional) Familiarize yourself with `tockloader` commands (10 min)
-The `tockloader` tool supports several commands.
-The full list of commands can be found in the tockloader repository, located at https://github.com/helena-project/tockloader.
-Below is a list of the more useful or important commands for programming and querying a board.
+The `tockloader` tool is a useful and versitile tool for managing and installing applications on Tock.
+It supports a number of commands, and a more complete list can be found in the tockloader repository, located at https://github.com/helena-project/tockloader.
+Below is a list of the more useful and important commands for programming and querying a board.

 ### `tockloader install`
 This is the main tockloader command, used to load Tock applications onto a board.
 Use the `--no-replace` flag to install multiple copies of the same app.
+In order to install an app, navigate to the correct directory, make the program, then issue the install command:

+    $ cd tock/userland/examples/blink
+    $ make
+    $ tockloader install

 ### `tockloader uninstall [application name(s)]`
 Removes one or more applications from the board by name.